-Mixed Reality Capture can be added to an application by simply including the OculusVR plugin, but finer-grained control of the feature can be enabled through the Blueprint Interface.
-Even when using the default Mixed Reality Capture implementation, developers are encouraged to test applications in mixed reality mode to ensure compatibility and make necessary adjustments using the blueprint interface if needed.
-See “Blueprint Reference” below for more information.
+Mixed Reality Capture can be added to an application by including the OculusVR plugin, but finer-grained control of the feature can be enabled through the Blueprint Interface.
+Even when you use the default Mixed Reality Capture implementation, you are encouraged to test applications in mixed reality mode to ensure compatibility and make necessary adjustments using the blueprint interface, if needed.
+See the Blueprint Reference section that follows for more information.

 Users can launch applications with the feature enabled and control several relevant settings with settings controlled by

 Mixed reality capture supports two methods for combining application output and video footage:

-In external composition mode, third-party composition software such as OBS Studio or XSplit is required to clip the green screen, combine the images, and compensate for camera latency.
+In external-composition mode, third-party composition software such as OBS Studio or XSplit is required to clip the green screen, combine the images, and compensate for camera latency.

 The settings available in the config match the Properties in Oculus MR Settings (except bIsCasting).
-See the “Blueprint Reference” section below for the full list.
+See the Blueprint Reference section that follows for the full list.

 By default, the MR capture can be enabled with the

--mixedreality command line parameter when running the game (camera calibration required, see the “Preparation” section above).
+-mixedreality command line parameter when running the game (camera calibration required, see the [Prerequisite] (#prerequisite) section above).
 This changes the spectator screen of the VR app to display a third-person view of the scene from the perspective of the calibrated camera present in OVR server.
 Settings are automatically loaded from the

-The composition method is loaded from the Engine.ini file (defaulting to External Composition if nothing is defined), but that can be overridden on a session-by-session basis with the
+Engine.ini file, which defaults to external composition if not defined, but that can be overridden on a session-by-session basis with the

-Mixed Reality Capture can also be enabled in the “VR Preview” Play-In-Editor mode by running the editor with the same commands.
+Mixed Reality Capture can also be enabled in the VR Preview Play-In-Editor mode by running the editor with the same commands.
 For more information on the console commands, see Console Variables and Command Reference.

 The Blueprints functions related to MRC include:

-A sample map with mixed reality capture enabled is available in the private Oculus Unreal GitHub repository (access instructions here) in Samples/Oculus/MixedRealitySample.
-This map uses the blueprint interface to create an in-game menu for modifying the Oculus MR Settings (Press the ‘B’ button to open the menu and ‘A’ button to select options).
+A sample map with mixed reality capture enabled is available in the private Oculus Unreal GitHub repository under the

 The following Blueprint script is taken from the sample scene: